• About / Contact

 The Green Moustache (Mini Rant)

-March 19, 2016 2 Comments
+March 19, 2016

 The Green Moustache offers healthy, alternative eats but the thing that sold me to visit was their dairy free cheesecake, since I can’t eat dairy anymore but want my cheesecake!

-For starters, after driving to their West side location (they also have one in Whistler) and meeting up with Vegan Buddy and another friend, I was so disappointed when I was told they didn’t have any cheesecake that day.
+For starters, after driving to their West side location (they also have one in Whistler) and meeting up with Avocado and another friend, I was so disappointed when I was told they didn’t have any cheesecake that day.
 Since we made the trip here already, we figured we might as well share some other items.

 The Green Moustache (Mustache) Vancouver Whistler‘Hook’ smoothie, 12 oz $6.50: Cocoa, mint, goji berries, honey, banana and almond milk.
 They were out of the honey so they told us they substituted maple syrup instead.
-Not a big deal, but how do you run out of honey when that is one of the main ingredients in ALL your drinks, and you pride your smoothies on not using sugar?
+Not a big deal, but how do you run out of honey when that is one of the main ingredients in all your drinks, and you pride your smoothies on not using sugar?

 This basically tasted like a dark chocolate banana smoothie, with hints of mint to it.
 I liked that it wasn’t too sweet.